 While the numbers highlight a range of human-resource challenges for Canadian food processing sectors, they also help to quantify the skills deficit, identify best practices and provide a mechanism for building awareness, said Elder.

 The Agri-Food Economic Strategy Table report notes that one way to address the immediate labour shortages is to harness Canada’s immigration and temporary foreign worker programs.
 By modernizing the immigration process, the industry can access the global labour force across all skill levels.

 As an example, the red meat sector is facing a chronic shortage of butchers.
 The subsector creates more than 288,000 jobs, and there are currently more than 1,700 vacancies to fill.
 Meanwhile, there are 900 butchers looking for permanent residency, according to the Canadian Meat Council.
-Consider that more than 90% of temporary foreign workers who are allowed to stay remain working in the rural meat packing plants, and a solution becomes evident, notes Elder.
+If one consider that more than 90% of temporary foreign workers who are allowed to stay remain working in the rural meat packing plants, a solution becomes evident, notes CMC.